postmanlabs/labs-docs/src/pages/docs/administration/sso/microsoft-adfs.md

 Follow the steps below to configure Microsoft AD FS to work with Postman SSO.

-**Step 1** - Create an AD FS authentication scheme in Postman.
+### Step 1: Create an AD FS authentication scheme

-To create this scheme authentication, see [Configuring SSO for a team](/docs/administration/sso/admin-sso/).
+First, you need to create an AD FS authentication scheme in Postman.
+To create this authentication scheme, see [Configuring SSO for a team](/docs/administration/sso/admin-sso/).

 After creating the scheme, collect the values for these fields in the [Team](https://app.getpostman.com/dashboard/teams) page.